Tilman Pass Trek – 20 Days

 • Private vehicle during sightseeing

-• Full board during trekking (AP Basis)
+• Meals Full board during trekking (AP Basis)

 • Drinks (Tea and Coffee only)